placenet-iop/shift/APPDEV_INTEGRATION.md

 ---

-**Todo listo!** Ahora puedes acceder a Shift desde AppDev y los tokens se procesarán automáticamente.
+**Everything ready!** Now you can access Shift from AppDev and tokens will be processed automatically.